 Tibor Kalman of M&Co did all of the early design work for Luaka Bop and most of the later Talking Heads covers as well.
-(Amazingly enough though we might not have used Tibor on many of the later album covers we did unkowingly end up using a pile of folks who worked for him at M&Co; Stefan Sagmeister, Stephen Doyle, Alexander Isley, Scott Stowell, and Emily Oberman of #17).
-Tibor had a three dimensional logo made up for one of our first label compilatons called “To Scratch That Itch.”
-Here is the box he sent it to us in:
+(Amazingly enough though we might not have used Tibor on many of the later album covers we did unknowingly end up using a pile of folks who worked for him at M&Co; Stefan Sagmeister, Stephen Doyle, Alexander Isley, Scott Stowell, and Emily Oberman of #17).
+Tibor had a three dimensional logo made up for one of our first label compilations called “To Scratch That Itch.”
+Here is the item itself.

 David: I act like any music fan… just the same as when I was in junior high and high school (secondary school for the rest of the world).
 Whenever I found a record I thought was especially cool, I’d play it for my friends and hype it and watch their reaction.
 I feel the same enthusisam for a lot of Brazilian “pop” music, a lot of Rock en Español… hell, for all the stuff on the label.
 It just so happened that I’d assembled these compilations of my Brazilian faves for myself, from my own vinyl collection, and I realized that it sounded pretty good, and I didn’t get tired of it, and more importantly I guess, I realized that there wasn’t a compilation of this stuff out there.
 Sure, there were bossa nova collections in existence, but I felt that that was, however wonderful, only an inkling of the vast music riches that this country has produced.
 So, my impulse was like any fan’s, not a do-gooder attitude… this is not school, this is pop music after all… I wanted to turn friends on to stuff I liked.